-A Board of Trustees provides the governance over the Foundation and serves as advocates, advisors and community connectors.
-The principal mission of the Foundation is philanthropic to support education, enjoyment and appreciation of the unique cultural, historic and natural character of the parks in Geauga County.
-Since its inception, the Foundation has raised more than $8 million toward those goals.
+A volunteer Board of Trustees provides the governance over the Foundation and serves as advocates, advisors, and community connectors.
+The principal mission of the Foundation is philanthropic to support community engagement with nature through education, preservation, conservation and appreciation of the unique cultural, historic and natural character of the parks in Geauga County.
+Since its inception, the Foundation has raised millions toward those goals.

-- 1994: Land purchase from American Society for Metals (ASM) to become the core property for The West Woods
+- 1994: GPD purchases land from American Society for Metals (ASM) to become the core property for The West Woods.

-- 2011: Observatory Park opens; $2.2 million dollars donated through the foundation for Observatory Park and the adjacent Nassau Observatory.
+- 2011: Observatory Park opens; $2.2 million dollars donated through the Foundation for Observatory Park and the adjacent Nassau Station.

-- 2015: The foundation changes its name from Geauga Park District Foundation to Foundation for Geauga Parks to better-represent the independent structure and align the foundation's name and logo with its historic mission and purpose
+- 2015: The Foundation changes its name from Geauga Park District Foundation to Foundation for Geauga Parks (FGP) to better represent the independent structure and align the Foundation's name and logo with its mission and purpose.